BilalNadeem14/movie-detail-finder-RN/README.md

 # OR using Yarn
 yarn ios
 ```

+Method#02

+go to ios folder, double click on Assessment.xcworkspace to open xcode,
+click on pay icon to run the app

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.